 While the technology may seem far off today, tomorrow will be here before we know it.
 The implications of edge computing for future technology are immense.
 As automation systems become more prevalent in day-to-day life, edge computing makes these systems more viable and safer.

-Autonomous vehicles, for example, require nearly instantaneous data processing and decision making to keep passengers and bystanders safe.
+Autonomous vehicles, for example, require nearly instantaneous data processing and decision making to keep passengers and bystanders safe and even alive.
 With the power of edge computing, autonomous vehicles can collect and process data with virtually no latency, thereby making life-saving decisions in a split second.

 If you’ve used a video streaming service like Netflix, Hulu, or Amazon Prime, chances are you’ve already used edge computing to some extent.
-That’s because video traffic is anticipated to make up 82% of all network traffic by 2022, and providers are looking for strategies to deliver video content closer to end users.
+That’s because it’s anticipated that video traffic will account for 82% of all network traffic by 2022, and providers are looking for strategies to deliver video content closer to end-users.
+One of our favorite service providers in this area is Cloudflare, which we leverage for several clients in many ways to bring their computing closer to the customer and with more security.
 As a result, video streaming services are utilizing cloud computing technology to provide on-demand content while continuing to expand the user experience.